New Grenada (band)

-New Grenada is an American indie rock band formed in Royal Oak, Michigan in 2001.
-The current lineup consists of John Nelson (vocals and guitar), Dave Melkonian (drums) and Monday Busque (bass and vocals).
+New Grenada was an American indie rock band from Royal Oak, Michigan.
+The band was active from 2001- 2010.

 New Grenada's style of indie rock music is both melodic and abrasive and has been compared to Neil Young, punk icons the Buzzcocks and lo-fi pioneers Sebadoh.
-Mainstays in the underground Detroit rock scene, New Grenada have developed a cult following and have 4 albums, several EPs, singles and compilation tracks to their credit.
+Mainstays in the underground Detroit rock scene, New Grenada developed a cult following and have 4 albums, several EPs, singles and compilation tracks to their credit.

 Biography

 The band was started by songwriter John Nelson and girlfriend Nicole Allie, along with Mike Chavarria and Nicholas Pallos.
 The band formed after the breakup of Nelson's previous band, Cloud Car.
 Cloud Car, founded by Nelson at the age of 19, were one of the few indie rock groups to find acceptance in the Detroit garage rock scene of the late 1990s.
 Bands like the Dirtbombs, Outrageous Cherry, The Go, The Sights and the White Stripes thrived during this important time in Detroit music history.
 Cloud Car's original lineup featured drummer Jim Edmunds, eventually joining Dean Fertita's (Queens of the Stone Age, The Dead Weather) retro pop group The Waxwings.

 New Grenada debuted their split 7-inch with Detroit punk band the Trembling (featuring Busque) in fall of 2001.
-Their first album, The Open Heart, was released in 2002 and featured tracks produced by Detroit recording engineer Tim Pak and solo artist Brendan Benson, now of The Raconteurs.
+Their first album, The Open Heart, was released in 2002 and featured tracks produced by Detroit recording engineer Tim Pak and solo artist Brendan Benson, also of The Raconteurs.
 The album featured a diverse mixture of scrappy up-tempo rock songs and quirky keyboard-driven pop.
-The album was warmly received by critics and found success on college radio stations throughout the U.S. The band has toured and played shows with the likes of Imperial Teen, Rainer Maria, Aloha, Joel Plaskett and many others.
+The album was warmly received by critics and found success on college radio stations throughout the U.S. The band toured and played shows with the likes of Imperial Teen, Rainer Maria, Aloha, Joel Plaskett and many others.

 The band went through several lineup changes before their next release, the Hot War EP.
 Chavarria left the group to concentrate on producing hip hop artists.
 Shawn Knight, who contributed to the Open Heart recordings, became a full-time member.
-Pallos moved to Los Angeles to concentrate on film making, and a revolving cast of drummers played in the band, most notably Scott Behnan and Andy Roy (now of Copper Thieves).
+Pallos moved to Los Angeles to concentrate on film making, and a revolving cast of drummers played in the band, most notably Scott Behnan and Andy Roy.